The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Preliminaries

-\begin{remark} The definition of a $\mathcal Z$-tree partition is introduced to restrict possible splits to a discrete set.
+\begin{myremark} The definition of a $\mathcal Z$-tree partition is introduced to restrict possible splits to a discrete set.
 This means that we assign a discrete prior on the tree topologies (see Section~\ref{sec:prior}).
 One may instead assign a prior on the topology of flexible tree partitions, in which case a split-net $\mathcal Z$ is not needed.
 For regression problems, most of the recent BART procedures deploy a discrete set of split-candidates in their prior constructions using the observed covariate values.
-We aim to generalize this conventional way while incorporating it into our framework.
+We aim to generalize this conventional idea while incorporating it into our framework.
 A discrete prior has an advantage in that it is invariant to a transformation of predictor variables \citep{chipman1998bayesian}.
-This paper only considers putting a discrete tree prior using a given split-net $\mathcal Z$, and a continuous prior on flexible tree partitions is not considered. \end{remark}
+We only consider placing a discrete tree prior using a given split-net $\mathcal Z$, and a continuous prior on flexible tree partitions is not considered. \end{myremark}

-\subsection{Bayesian trees and forests}
+\subsection{Bayesian Trees and Forests}

 We now describe our piecewise constant learners using $\mathcal Z$-tree partitions.
 While single tree learners have received some attention \citep{chipman1998bayesian, denison1998bayesian}, it is widely accepted that additive aggregations of small trees are much more effective for prediction \citep{chipman2010bart}.
 Noting that single trees are a special case of tree ensembles (forests), we will focus on forests throughout the rest of the paper.